heiso/macrolev/README.md

 ### Must Have

-- Move from RP2040 to STM32F4 mcu
+- ~~Move from RP2040 to STM32F4 mcu~~
+- jtag
+- debug adc values
+- change keyboard descriptor

 ### Should Have